 A great option to reduce fuel problems and extend engine life is using an ethanol-free fuel mix.
 This is an ethanol-free blend of oil and fuel that is ready to pour into your string trimmer’s fuel tank.

 You won’t have to deal with the bad effects of ethanol as discussed in the fuel section.
 Also, it’s convenient to have fuel available on your shelf when you need it.
-ECHO Red Armor Premixed and TruFuel are good 50:1 premixed fuel options.
+ECHO Red Armor Premixed is a good 50:1 premixed fuel option.

-Old fuel left in a ECHO string trimmer won’t only cause fuel restrictions, but it can also damage the carburetor and engine.
+Old fuel left in an ECHO string trimmer won’t only cause fuel restrictions, but it can also damage the carburetor and engine.

-Because ethanol is found in most gasolines and gas begins to break down as soon as 30 days after purchase, it’s important to use fresh gasoline with a low ethanol content.
+Because ethanol is found in most types of gasoline and gas begins to break down as soon as 30 days after purchase, it’s important to use fresh gasoline with low ethanol content.

 Ethanol is not kind to the small engine used on your ECHO trimmer.
 This product naturally attracts moisture from the air causing premature corrosion and fuel restrictions.

-The ethanol and water mixture not only leaves behind a varnish and gummy deposits, it can also separate from gas over time causing potential engine damage.
+The ethanol and water mixture not only leaves behind varnish and gummy deposits, but it can also separate from gas over time causing potential engine damage.

-Because of this, always use an unleaded gasoline with a minimum octane-rating of 89 (mid-grade) and maximum ethanol content of 10% (E10).
+Because of this, always use unleaded gasoline with a minimum octane rating of 89 (mid-grade) and maximum ethanol content of 10% (E10).
 Never use E15 or E85 in the engine as this will damage the engine and most likely void manufacturer warranties.